Updated June 19, 2023

-It tells the browser whether it should display a table cell that’s completely empty.
-It controls the rendering of the borders and background of the cells that have no visible content in a table that’s using the separated borders model.
+It tells the browser whether it should display an empty table cell.
+It controls the rendering of the borders and background of the cells with no visible content in a table using the separated borders model.

 This property can have one of the four values:

-- Empty-cell:show: This property is used to display the borders on the empty cell.
+- Empty-cell:show: This property displays the borders on the empty cell.

-- Empty-cell: hide: This property is used to hide the borders in the empty-cell.
+- Empty-cell: hide: This property hides the borders in the empty-cell.

-- Empty-cell:initial: It is used to set the property to its default value.
+- Empty-cell:initial: It sets the property to its default value.